-Whenever a decision is made that the affected person could consider to be unfavourable, the person making it is to ensure that, as soon as practicable after the decision is made, the affected person is to be given written reasons for the decision and informed of the person's rights to object and apply for a review of the decision (preferably at the same time as informing the person of the outcome of a decision or determination).
+Whenever a decision is made that could be considered unfavourable to an affected person, the decision-maker must ensure that the affected person is:

+- Given written reasons for the decision as soon as practicable after it is made. - Informed of their rights to object and apply for a review of the decision.

+Ideally, this information should be provided at the same time as informing the person of the decision's outcome.